tenpy/tenpy/doc/intro/npc.rst

 - a ``slice(start, stop, step)`` or ``start:stop:step``: keep only the indices specified by the slice.
 This is also implemented with `iproject`.
 - an 1D int `ndarray` ``mask``: keep only the indices specified by the array.
 This is also implemented with `iproject`.

-For slices and 1D arrays, additional permuations may be perfomed with the help of :meth:`~tenpy.linalg.np_conserved.Array.permute`.
+For slices and 1D arrays, additional permutations may be performed with the help of :meth:`~tenpy.linalg.np_conserved.Array.permute`.

 If the number of indices is less than `rank`, the remaining axes remain free, so for a rank 4 Array ``A``, ``A[i0, i1] == A[i0, i1, ...] == A[i0, i1, :, :]``.